 Where did the money come from?
 Everywhere!
 Two missionaries on their way to Africa sent $20, enough for one acre of land.
 They were ‘glad someone was doing something for American Negro youth’.
 An 80-year-old Bohemian immigrant gave up his plans to buy dentures.
 “I can get along without teeth”, he said, “but the Lord needs men to tell others about Him”.
 He gave $100 and worked six weeks helping clear brush, making a place ready for camp.

 In two cleared areas cabins were built.
 Four bunks and a cot accommodated eight campers and a counselor in each.

 The administration building, Ambassador Hall, houses camp offices, camper lounge, and the craft rooms.
 A chapel named in honor of the beloved Negro evangelist, B. M. Nottage, seats 200.
 The Martha Hughes Dining Hall comfortably seats 175.
 Nearby is the camp laundry, snack shop, outdoor hillside chapel, and several other necessary buildings.
-The land with about a mile of lakefront is now quite valuable, flanked on every side by large housing and resort developments.
+The land with about a mile of lakefront is now quite valuable, flanked on every side by large housings and resort developments.